What We Think

 But more important than whether it be impeachment or immediate removal is the driving force of the movement.

 In particular, it is important for more workers and students to participate in the anti-Yoon protests.
 Workers who feel empowered by political struggles in the streets can also fight in the workplace.
-Economic strikes by workers for their specific demands (such as higher wages) are most effective in increasing the overall size and militancy of the movement.
+Economic strikes by workers for their specific demands

-When political and economic struggles interact in this way, the movement can grow and deepen.
-In this regard, it is very encouraging that railway workers are striking for higher wages, more staff, and an end to outsourcing, while also participating in anti-Yoon rallies.
+It is very encouraging that railway workers are striking for higher wages, more staff, and an end to outsourcing, while also participating in anti-Yoon rallies.

 The actions of students are also important.
 One of the most prominent features of the current anti-Yoon movement is the large number of young student participants.
-This is different from the last anti-President movement [in 2016-2017] against Park Geun-hye, and is a very important development.
+This is different from the last anti-President movement

 Student street actions can be a catalyst for working-class struggle.
-The June 1987 protests paved the way for the workers’ mass strike in July-August.
+The June 1987 protests paved the way for the workers’

 Many students are now taking exams during the day and attending evening rallies.
 This Saturday, as many students as possible should join the street protests.
+And the good news is, there will be a large-scale student rally on Friday

 The situation is not as easy as it looks and there are some very fierce battles ahead.
-As the revolutionary Danton of the French Revolution shouted at the end of the 18th century, “Boldness, and again boldness, and always boldness!”
+As the revolutionary Danton of the French Revolution shouted at the end of the 18th century,